roelvandijk/numerals/README.markdown

 Numerals
 ========

-Convert numbers to numerals (number words) in a number of languages.
+Convert numbers to number words in a number of languages.
 Each language has its own module.
-The module name is based on one of the ISO 639 Alpha codes.
+The module name is based on the ISO 639-3 code for that language.
 Each module contains one or more functions to convert numerical values to numerals.
 Several types of numerals are supported.
 But not every type is supported by every language.
 Some because they do not occur in that language.
 Others because they are not yet defined in this package.

 - Cardinal numerals